4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/3-MDM_Protocol/3-MDM_Protocol.md

 * `Restrictions`

-The OS X MDM client may respond with `NotNow` when:
+The macOS MDM client may respond with `NotNow` when:

 * The system is in Power Nap (dark wake) and a command other than `DeviceLock` or `EraseDevice` is received.